 "We will work together to have new solutions for next-generation aircraft engines that are increasing lighter and better performing.
-We will rely on the expertise of the Polytechnic University of Turin for research in the field of new materials, and our experience in the industrialisation of processes and products.
+We will rely on the expertise of the Politecnico di Torino for research in the field of new materials, and our experience in the industrialisation of processes and products.
 It is a unique opportunity to look to the future with optimism: the know-how of the company and the university, together with the innovation skills of young talent, is what will allow us to rewrite the industry of tomorrow."

-This is what Riccardo Procacci said at the inauguration of the Polytechnic University of Turin on 15 February.
+This is what Riccardo Procacci said at the inauguration of the Politecnico di Torino on 15 February.
 And there, in the presence of the Minister for Economic Development, Carlo Calenda, the company and university symbolically signed a partnership agreement to create the Turin Additive LAB, the new joint laboratory that lays the foundations for long-term cooperation on strategic research issues for the aeronautical sector.

-"A concrete example of how the Polytechnic is already working at a high level on the themes of Industry 4.0 in close cooperation with the corporate world" commented Prof. Marco Gilli, Rector of the Polytechnic.
+"A concrete example of how the Politecnico is already working at a high level on the themes of Industry 4.0 in close cooperation with the corporate world" commented Prof. Marco Gilli, Rector of the Politecnico.

 And regarding " tomorrow”, on 28 February our company was at the event "Industry 4.0 - the new industrial revolution", for the centenary celebrations of Confindustria Napoli.